tdubose/emotional-labor-assessment/README.md

 * If I know I'm bad at any of the above or below, do I take steps to hedge against it (e.g. calendar reminders)?
 * Do I do emotional work without expecting a cookie for it?
 * Do I keep my promises without repeated reminders?
+* Am I aware of where my body is in space and how that is likely to affect those around me?
+Examples:
+	* Squeezing past people
+	* Walking in a direction where I will intersect and force someone to step aside, walking or riding three or four abreast so that no one can get past
+	* Taking up more than my share of space (lavaballing, open newspapers, using both armrests).

 ## Home Care